rsdoiel/antenna/journalism.md

 date: 2025-04-18, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 18 at 7:00 p.m.</em>
 Two students are suing UCLA and the UC Board of Regents for allegedly discriminating against people with disabilities, thereby violating federal and state law.
-The two plaintiffs &#8211; third-year student Jake Bertellotti and graduate public health student Taylor Carty &#8211; alleged in the lawsuit that UCLA repeatedly failed to address their concerns about inaccessible emergency evacuation protocols.

 <br>